 Waldorf-Astoria Panama – $149

-There’s not really a bad time to visit this high-altitude city on the equator.
+There’s not really a bad time to visit this high-altitude city on the equator, so just come when you want and you’ll still probably find a lower price than you will in most cities in the region.
 Here are a few examples of hotel bargains outside of the three-month rainy season though:

 Swissotel Quito – $81